alexsexton/kitchen-sink/Readme.md

 We'll use jQuery and only include components common to all projects.

-Should work down to IE7 - it'll degrade nicely (hopefully).
+Should work down to IE7 - it'll hopefully degrade nicely.

-## CSS Taxonomy
+## CSS

 Any element with a role= gets the same class name.